dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 Um, uh, and, and, uh, they are collectively puzzled by the sudden onset of the Younger Dryas

-# Chapter 5

-.

-..

-that resulted in such rapid environmental change, so can you explain this hypothesis?

-Yes, um, the y- the Younger Dryas Impact Hypothesis

-YDIH for short, uh, is, uh

-is not a lunatic fringe theory as its opponents often attempt to write it off.

-Um, it's the work of more than 60 major scientists

-uh, working across many different disciplines, including archeology

-uh, and, and including oceanography as well.

-Um, uh, and, and, uh, they are collectively puzzled by the sudden onset of the Younger Dryas

 and by the fact that is, it is accompanied 12

 800 years ago by a distinct layer in the earth.